-- (a) A law school shall offer a curriculum that is designed to produce graduates who have attained competency in the learning outcomes identified in Standard 302 and which, in addition, requires every student to complete satisfactorily at least: - (1) one course in professional responsibility; - (2) one faculty supervised, rigorous writing experience in the first year and at least one additional rigorous writing experience after the first year; and - (3) one appropriately supervised learning experience after the first year that engages students in performances of professional skills involving a type of case or problem that practitioners encounter.
-The learning experience shall be (i) a simulation course, (ii) a live client clinic, or (iii) a field placement complying with Standard 305(e). - (b) A law school shall provide substantial opportunities to students for: - (1) live-client clinics or other real-life practice experiences; and
+- (a) A law school shall offer a curriculum that is designed to produce graduates who have attained competency in the learning outcomes identified in Standard 302 and which, in addition, requires every student to complete satisfactorily at least: - (1) one course in professional responsibility; and - (2) one faculty supervised, one rigorous writing experience in the first year and at least one additional rigorous writing experience after the first year, both of which are faculty supervised; and - (3) at least one appropriately supervised learning experience after the first year that engages students in performances of professional skills involving a type of case or problem that practitioners encounter.
+The learning experience shall be (i) a simulation course, (ii) a live client clinic, or (iii) a field placement complying with Standard 305(e).